diana-hep/oamap/README.rst

 When would you want this?
 """""""""""""""""""""""""

-Note that you may not always want columnar data.
+You may not always want columnar data.
 This access method benefits batch analyses and query-style analysis, where you typically want to know something about one or a few attributes from many or all objects.
 However, sometimes you want to know about all attributes of a single object, e.g. to "drill down" to a single interesting entity or to visualize a single interesting event.
 Drill downs and event displays are not high-throughput applications, so it usually doesn't hurt to store data as columns for fast analysis and slow single object examination.

 On the other hand, remote procedure calls (RPC) and its extreme, streaming data pipelines, in which objects are always in flight between processors, would be hindered by a columnar data representation.
 These systems need to shoot a whole object from one processor to the next and then forget it— this case is much more efficient with rowwise data.
-You would *not* want to use OAMap for this case.
+You would *not* want to use OAMap for that.

 To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats:

 ======================== ======= ======= ======= ========= ========= ============ ============
 Format                   Nested?
 Binary?
 Schema?
 Columnar?
 Nullable?
 Uncompressed Compressed*
 ======================== ======= ======= ======= ========= ========= ============ ============
 **CSV**                                                                  4.9 MB     0.96 MB
 **JSON**                   yes                                           14  MB     1.2  MB
 **BSON**                   yes     yes                                   11  MB     1.5  MB **Avro**                   yes     yes      yes                          3.0 MB     0.95 MB **ROOT**                   yes     yes      yes      yes                 5.7 MB     1.6  MB **Parquet**                yes     yes      yes      yes       yes       1.1 MB     0.84 MB **OAMap in Numpy (npz)**   yes     yes      yes      yes       yes       2.7 MB     0.68 MB
 ======================== ======= ======= ======= ========= ========= ============ ============

 (\*Some formats have built-in compression, others don't; in all cases I compressed with gzip level 4.)